Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-\paragraph{Geometric Interpretation} Theorem~\ref{thm:bound} reveals the geometric essence of the Fisher-guided mechanism: it acts as a \emph{task-conditioned low-pass filter} on the feature manifold.
-Let $\mathcal{S}_{\text{fisher}} = \mathrm{span}(\mathbf{U})$ denote the Fisher principal subspace spanned by the columns of $\mathbf{U}$, and let $\mathcal{S}_{\perp}$ be its orthogonal complement.
-In Complementary Subspace Attention, we explicitly project auxiliary representations onto $\mathcal{S}_{\text{fisher}}$: $\mathbf{H}_{\text{cpg}}^{\parallel}=\mathbf{H}_{\text{cpg}}\mathbf{U}\mathbf{U}^\top$.
-By orthogonality, the noise component $\mathbf{\Delta}_\perp$ satisfies $\mathbf{\Delta}_\perp \mathbf{U}\mathbf{U}^\top=\mathbf{0}$, implying that DFA's attention logits and outputs are affected only by $\mathbf{\Delta}_\parallel$.
-Therefore, DFA automatically filters noise perturbations that are insensitive to the task objective (i.e., directions with low Fisher information), allowing only a limited amount of noise to propagate through the sensitive subspace.
-By contrast, standard attention cannot distinguish informative structural signals from topological noise, causing noise to propagate over the full feature space.
-Detailed proofs are provided in Appendix~\ref{appendix:proof}.
+\textbf{Geometric Interpretation.} Theorem \ref{thm:bound} reveals the geometric essence of the Fisher-guided mechanism: it acts as a task-conditioned low-pass filter for the feature manifold.In Complementary Subspace Attention, we explicitly project the auxiliary modality representations onto the Fisher principal subspace: $\mathbf{H}_{\text{cpg}}^{\parallel}=\mathbf{H}_{\text{cpg}}\mathbf{U}\mathbf{U}^\top$.
+Denote $\mathcal{S}_{\text{fisher}} = \mathrm{span}(\mathbf{U})$ as the Fisher principal subspace spanned by the column vectors of $\mathbf{U}$, and $\mathcal{S}_{\perp}$ as its orthogonal complement.
+Due to their orthogonality, the noise component $\bm{\Delta}_\perp$ satisfies $\bm{\Delta}_\perp \mathbf{U}\mathbf{U}^\top=\mathbf{0}$, so that the attention logits and output of DFA are affected only by $\bm{\Delta}_\parallel$.
+This means DFA automatically filters out noise perturbations that are insensitive to the task objective (low Fisher information), allowing only a minimal amount of noise to propagate through the sensitive subspace.In contrast, the standard attention mechanism cannot distinguish effective structural information from topological noise, causing noise to propagate across the entire feature space.
+The detailed proof is provided in Appendix \ref{appendix:proof}.